 Over the past decade, with climate change becoming more noticeable, we have seen designers and architects shift their focus to environmental sustainability by incorporating eco-friendly elements into their designs.
 This approach does not only protect the environment and save on energy costs, but it also adds more value for the homeowner while protecting the local environment.
 Building an environmentally friendly building is now just as equally as important, if not more.
-In this article, I will explore five trends in sustainability that you may want to incorporate into an upcoming project.
+In this article, I will explore five trends in sustainable design that you may want to incorporate into an upcoming project.

 - Going Green.
 In an effort to conserve energy, an increasing number of designers and architects are focusing on creating sustainable homes.
 Allocating space for solar panels, incorporating in-floor radiant heating, and planning for energy-efficient technology have become essential elements of design.
 In addition, energy-efficient materials such as dual-pane windows, interior insulation, and green lighting are being widely used.